THE JEWISH WAY OF BAPTISM

 The order of events is very informative to us.

-This, then, is the historical context of immersion : G-d does His work of redemption and the people follow Him in obedience.
-This act is followed by a sign that serves as a witness to the ways of G-d.
+This, then, is the historical context of immersion : God does His work of redemption and the people follow Him in obedience.
+This act is followed by a sign that serves as a witness to the ways of God.

 Mikveh—the foundation in the Torah

 The foundation for all biblical principles, including baptism, is found in the Torah.
-Within the writings of Moses, it has been determined that G-d gave 613 instructions, commonly called the Law, to the nation of Israel.
+Within the writings of Moses, it has been determined that God gave 613 instructions, commonly called the Law, to the nation of Israel.
 These principles were distinguished by three distinct categories.
-There are numerous passages of Scripture that describe the Torah in this way.
-For example, as Moses was about to give the complete Torah to the people of Israel just before entering the Promised Land, he cited each of these categories:
+Many biblical passages describe the commandments in this manner (i.e. Deut 4:44-45; 1 Ki 2:3; Ps 119).

 We also know this about the mikveh—the water had to be "living water" from a spring or river.
 It had to be running water.
 The individual was completely immersed under the water (Heb. tevilah).
 And it had nothing to do with the salvation of the person.